 - Pick a word or phrase that reminds your puppy that they're outside to use the bathroom when you take them out

 - Put your puppy on a regular feeding schedule- generally, puppies need to be fed three to four times per day

-- Pick up your puppy's dish about 2.5 hours prior to bedtime to reduce the chance of them needing to go in the middle of the night
+- Pick up your puppy's food dish about 2.5 hours prior to bedtime to reduce the chance of them needing to go in the middle of the night

 Supervise Your Puppy

 To prevent accidents, make sure you keep your eye on your puppy as much as possible.
-If you're not actively training or playing with your puppy, we suggest keeping them on a long leash that's tethered to your body or a piece of furniture.
+If you're not actively training or playing with your puppy, we suggest keeping them on a leash tethered to your body or a piece of furniture.

 Make sure you keep an eye out for signs that your puppy needs to go out, such as barking, squatting, scratching at the door, sniffing around, circling, or restlessness.

 The last thing you want is for a little time away to completely disrupt your puppy's potty training schedule.
 With that in mind, if you need to be away for more than about five hours a day, it may not be the best time for you to get a puppy.
 Instead, you may want to consider adopting an older dog who is able to wait to go outside until you return.

 But, if you already have a puppy and need to be away for long periods of time, here's what you'll need to arrange for someone who's responsible to take your pup outside for bathroom breaks.

 Then, when you get home, resume your puppy's regular training schedule.